SKevo18/pyflarum/README.md

   - This means that instead of using `discussion['data']['attributes']['title']`, it is as simple as `discussion.title`.
 - Flarum's JSON API works in saving mode.
 What I mean is that when you fetch a discussion from notification, not all of the discussion's data is present in the JSON.
 On the other hand, obtaining the discussion directly by it's ID results in a much detailed JSON.
   - To save you headaches, pyFlarum obviously handles this too and all of the objects have different hierarchy and inheritance.
 Example: `DiscussionFromNotification` is parent for `DiscussionFromBulk` and that's parent for `Discussion`, where `Discussion` object is discussion obtained directly from API, and therefore logically contains all properties of the previous objects (and JSON).
 This is all nicely rendered thanks to your editor's linting and type hints, so you won't make a mistake by accessing unexisting properties from parent objects.
 More about pyFlarum's inheritance system and it's flaws can be found [here](https://cwkevo.github.io/pyflarum/docs/#class-inheritance).
+- pyFlarum wraps a small amount of Flarum's database structure by using `sqlmodel`'s ORM.
+  - This means that you can query the database, and pyFlarum will automatically convert the results to pyFlarum's objects.